trashburger/robot-odyssey-rewired/README.md

 To do
 -----

+- cutscenes
+  - intro cutscene timing and sound are somewhat off
   - end-game is broken
   - Final cutscene still needs patching and testing

 - Needs play testing

 - load/save
   - package thumbnails plus game data into PNG/JPEG/GIF for mobile+social